 - Refuses to start, continue or restore service without payment; or

-- Plans to cut off the household’s service within 72 hours unless the provider receives payment; or
+- Plans to cut off the household’s service unless the provider receives payment; or

-- Declines to provide additional fuel without payment and the household’s fuel will run out in 72 hours or less; or
+- Declines to provide additional fuel without payment and the household’s fuel tank is at or below 10% for ECAP and at or below 25% for life threatening

 - Is an alternative fuel source (i.e. Wood, Corn Pellets, Kerosene, etc.) and the applicant indicates they are about to run out.
 (Must be reviewed and signed off by a supervisor/authorized personnel); or